sampsyo/mblite/README.markdown

 Things to do next:

-  * Use `executemany` and shorter transactions to make the import process go faster.
   * Database indices.
   * Implement a library for querying the database.
   * Implement a clone of the MusicBrainz XML Web service that uses the SQLite